 This information describes when to go to Memorial Sloan Kettering (MSK)’s Symptom Care Clinic at MSK Westchester.
 It also describes what will happen while you’re there and after you’re discharged.

 What is the Symptom Care Clinic?

 The Symptomatic Care Clinic (SCC) is a special treatment center for MSK patients.
 It’s for medical problems and services related to cancer or cancer treatments.
 Many tests and treatments can be done at the SCC, including imaging scans and intravenous (IV) medications (medications put into your vein).

-The SCC is open 7 days a week.
+The SCC is open Monday to Saturday.
 The hours are:

 Why would I need to go to the SCC?

-You should go to the SCC if you have a medical problem that can’t wait until your healthcare provider can see you.
+You should go to the SCC if you have a medical problem that cannot wait until your healthcare provider can see you.
 This includes:

 - A fever higher than 100.4 °F (38 °C) or as directed by your healthcare provider.

 Gastrointestinal (GI) symptoms, such as:

 - Nausea (feeling like you’re going to throw up).